-Of all the things I do to help prevent heart disease from interfering with my life, getting my annual flu shot is probably the easiest.
+Of all the things I do to help prevent my heart disease from interfering with my life, getting my annual flu shot is probably the easiest.

 Kathy has always seen to it that her family does everything they can to stay healthy, so they can continue doing the things they love.
 This responsibility became even more important when Kathy went into cardiac arrest following a fitness class in 2012.
 She knows that the flu could undo years of recovery and physical therapy, and potentially put her life in danger again.